 User Review( vote)

-For Turbomist sprayers without towers, upper and lower deflectors are not an option.
-Instead, the sprayers are designed to channel air using adjustable outlets.
-Note that the air outlet is not a uniform width – it’s widest about half-way down.
+By observing the ribbons, you can extrapolate where deflectors or fan heads should be aimed.
+Air should be adjusted to slightly over- and under-shoot the target canopy.
+For ducted outlets, such as low profile Turbomist sprayers, the air outlet is not a uniform width – it’s widest about half-way down.
 Using ribbons to extrapolate air direction, aim the widest part of the outlet at the densest part of the canopy.
 This automatically repositions the booms as well, facilitating the next calibration step where we turn off nozzles that will significantly over- or under-shoot the target.
 This is discussed in another article.

 This article will conclude in the second half:

 Optimizing Sprayer Air Settings – Part 2

 These videos are a bit long-in-the-tooth now, but the concepts are still sound.
 If you hear anything in the videos that contradicts what’s written in the article, go with the article.
 Live and learn.
 Thanks to Penn State, the University of New Hampshire and Chazzbo Media for producing these 2014 videos.